secretsoldship/secretsoldship.github.com/source/content/apps/scratchpad.md

 - If it's a work device, make sure there are no restrictions in place that prevents iCloud or iCloud Drive.
 - If using a VPN, try disconnecting it, as some VPNs can interfere with iCloud syncing.
 - Check the [iCloud system status](https://www.apple.com/support/systemstatus/) to ensure the service is not experiencing issues.

+#### Launch app from Lock Screen

+Quickly open the app using the built-in Lock Screen widget.
+For more customization options, you can also use my [Quick Launch](/quick-launch) app.

 ### Frequently Asked Questions {#faq}